Wausa, Nebraska: History

-By 1885 12 new families had moved into the settlement and it was decided that they would change the name to “Vasa” in honor of the Swedish king Gustav Wasa.
+By 1885, 12 new families had moved to the settlement and it was decided that they would change the name to "Vasa" in honor of the Swedish king Gustav Vasa.
 The railroad came through Vasa on November 27, 1890.
-At this time the name was changed to Wausa, a combination of the king's dynasty name and the letters USA.
-In the fall of 1891 a community water well was put down.
+At this time, the name was changed to Wausa, a combination of the name of the dynasty Vasa founded and the letters USA.
+In the fall of 1891, a community water well was created.
 It was 33 ft deep and cost $40.
-In 1903 the first water system was installed.
-A complete sewer system was built in 1916.
+The first water system was installed in 1903, and a complete sewer system was constructed in 1916.
 The Waste Water Treatment Facility was built in 1985.